USEPA/AMET/docs/AMET_Users_Guide_v1.md

 monitor species.
 In order for AQ database population to work, there must be a mapping between the model species and the various network species.
-This mapping is accomplished by postprocessing the CMAQ model data, and through the AQ_species_list.R file located in $AMETBASE/R_db_code directory.
+This mapping is accomplished by postprocessing the CMAQ model data, and through the AQ_species_list.input file located in the
+$AMETBASE/scripts\_db/input_files directory.
 The model data used in the aqExample section (Section 6.3) were already postprocessed, so we did not need to go through that step when running the example project.
 In a new project, you will likely need to postprocess your CMAQ data before they are ingested into the amet database.
 This postprocessing is accomplished in the third step of creating a new AQ project (described below), using the combine Fortran program.

 Also, when you create your own projects, we recommend that you utilize the structure of naming your directories after your projects.
 If you